 World War II: Raising Taxes and Adding Withholding

-While FICA is a flat tax, a standard percentage that everyone pays up to a set maximum, income taxes are subject to various changes at different income levels.
-The marginal tax rate that rode such a steep increase during World War I stayed high all the way through World War II, when it went as high as 92%.
-(It has continued to go down over the years to a low of 31% in 1992, and it now stands at 35%.)
+While FICA is a flat tax – a standard percentage that everyone pays up to a set maximum – income taxes are subject to various changes at different income levels.
+The top marginal tax rate that rode such a steep increase during World War I stayed high all the way through World War II, when it reached 92%.
+It gone down over the years since to a low of 31% in 1992, and now stands at 39.6%.

 A Different Timeline: Estate Taxes

-As our history evolves, our tax policies constantly change with it, and new laws change the system every year.
-While we need some time to vent about how much we pay sometimes, it’s even more important that we understand why taxes are the way they are.
+As our history evolves, our tax policies constantly change with it, and new laws are created that affect change to the overall system every year.
+While everyone may occasionally need to vent about how much Americans pay, it’s even more important to understand exactly why taxes exist and how they came to exist in their current form.
 Understanding the historical basis of our taxes adds perspective – and perhaps even helps us realize that our tax rates aren’t so bad after all.

 Are you a history buff?
 What key points in American tax history interest you most?